Dr Punita Chowbey PhD, MA, MSc, BA Sociology (hons)

 - Chowbey, P. (2016) Employment, masculinities and domestic violence in 'fragile' contexts: Pakistani women in Pakistan and the UK, Applying mixed methods: Studying work in Asia, Social Policy Association Annual conference, Belfast

-- Chowbey, P. (2015) The institutional embededness of household resource allocation in Britain, India and Pakistan’, Social Policy Association Annual conference, Belfast
+- Chowbey, P. (2015) The institutional embeddedness of household resource allocation in Britain, India and Pakistan’, Social Policy Association Annual conference, Belfast

-- Chowbey, P. (2014) Intra-household power dynamics and food consumption in Pakistani and Gujarati families in the UK, India and Pakistan BSA Social Policy Association Annual Conference, Sheffield
+- Chowbey P. (July 2014) What is food without love?
+The political, moral and emotional economies of food consumption in the UK, India and Pakistan, Social Policy Association Annual Conference, Sheffield

 - Chowbey, P and Salway, S. (April 2014)- ‘I feel my dad every moment!’: salience of memories of own fathers in British South Asian fathering practices, British Sociological Association Annual Conference, Leeds

-- Garrick, R. and Chowbey, P. (2013) Building Resilience: Ethnic minority children starting school in England.
-Paper to be presented at the 23rd European Early Childhood Education Research Association (EECERA) conference, Talinn, Estonia, August 28-31.
+- Garrick, R. and Chowbey, P. (2013) Building Resilience: Ethnic minority children starting school in England, 23rd European Early Childhood Education Research Association conference, Talinn, Estonia, August 28-31

 - Chowbey, P. & Salway, S. (2013) Alone in a crowd: Barriers in social capital activation, A case study of UK Ghanaians, British Sociological Association Annual Conference, London

 Punita is interested in supervising students in the area of gender and economic justice, gender based violence, household finance, economic abuse, household food practices, women's employment and other areas of household and relationships.
 She is currently supervising a doctoral student who is exploring the transition experiences of racially minoritised student nurses into university.

 1. BBC Radio Sheffield (27 Jan 2020) Culture and Identity